sensu/sensu-docs/content/sensu-go/6.6/observability-pipeline/observe-process/send-email-alerts.md

 {{< /language-toggle >}}

-The [Sensu Go Email Handler][3] dynamic runtime asset makes it possible to [add a template][14] that provides context for your email notifications.
-The email template functionality uses tokens to populate the values provided by the event, and you can use HTML to format the email.

 ## Create a pipeline

-With your event filter and handler configured, you can build a [pipeline][6] workflow.
+With your event filter and handler configured, you can build a pipeline workflow.
 A single pipeline workflow can include one or more filters, one mutator, and one handler.

-In this case, the pipeline includes your `state_change_only` event filter and `email` handler, as well as two built-in event filters, [is_incident][10] and [not_silenced][11].
+In this case, the pipeline includes your `state_change_only` event filter and `email` handler, as well as two built-in event filters, is_incident and not_silenced.
 These two built-in filters are included in every Sensu backend installation, so you don't have to create them.
 The is_incident and not_silenced event filters ensure that you receive alerts for unsilenced events with *only* warning (`1`) or critical (`2`) status: